bijoutrouvaille/oppeosdocs/help/howto/oppeo.md

 ![OppeoNew4](/help/howto/OppeoNew4.png)

-Once you have entered a Display name, select a Category.
+Once you have entered a display name, select a category.
 Click on the arrow on the far right of the display box and use the scroll bar to select from the presented options.
 Categories help Closeos and advertisers find the medium or style of invertizing they need.

 ![OppeoNew5](/help/howto/OppeoNew5.png)